riceissa/breathing/index.md

 So yes, do the techniques.
 Learn them so well that you get bored of them and forget about them.

-# Breathing techniques
+# Breathing exercises

-Reminder that none of these techniques will work if you can't breathe through your nose comfortably.
+Reminder that none of these exercises will work if you can't breathe through your nose comfortably.
 See the section [Clearing your nose] for how to unblock your nose.

 ## Relaxed silent breathing